-Furthermore, the bill amends existing law to require the national anthem to be played at the beginning of each school day and includes provisions for a public awareness campaign regarding the display of the state motto, "In God We Trust."
-The Department of Education is tasked with developing a model policy on religious expression, which each district school board must adopt.
+Furthermore, the bill amends existing law to require the national anthem to be played at the beginning of each school day and mandates a public awareness campaign regarding the display of the state motto, "In God We Trust."
+It also requires school districts to adopt a limited public forum policy for student speakers at school events, ensuring that religious viewpoints are not excluded.
+The Department of Education is tasked with developing a model policy for religious expression in public schools, which each district school board must implement.
 The act is set to take effect on July 1, 2025.

 Statutes affected: